Diverging Preferences: When do Annotators Disagree and do Models Know?: Modeling Diverging Preferences with Distributional Rewards

 \paragraph{Classification-based Reward Models (KL)} Similar to the single-value MSE-regression reward model above, we train classification-based reward models utilizing the individual Likert-5 scores for each response found in the HelpSteer2 dataset.
 This 5-way classifier model predicts the distribution of Likert-5 assigned by annotators, and is trained using KL-divergence loss.
 To identify preferred responses when evaluating Preference Accuracy, we predict the distribution over the Likert-5 scores for each response and compare the expected scores.
-To identify disagreements when evaluating Diverging ID AUROC, we use the predicted joint probability of annotators labeling the response as a 1 or 5.
+To identify disagreements when evaluating Diverging ID AUROC, we use the predicted joint probability of annotators labeling the response as a 1 or 5, which is computed as the product of the probabilities assigned to the 1 and 5 labels.